koalaman/shellcheck/shellcheck.1.md

 :   Emit warnings in sourced files.
 Normally, `shellcheck` will only warn
     about issues in the specified files.
-With this option, any issues in sourced files files will also be reported.
+With this option, any issues in sourced files will also be reported.

 **-C**[*WHEN*],\ **--color**[=*WHEN*]